martinthomson/rfc-syntax-change/draft-thomson-rswg-syntax-change.md

 optionally provide additional details of the specific RFC XML version that they were generated from, or provide a means to discover alternative renderings.

-This document does not stipulate whether production formats are archived.
+This document does not stipulate whether publication formats are archived.

 # Security Considerations